 Manufacturing Deals Review

 We speak to many buyers and investors with both cash and appetite.
-One in five manufacturers say they are likely to seek private equity investment in the next one to five years.
-Valuation expectations have converged more closely between buyers and sellers, as the fog obscuring true underlying profit lifts.
-Another year of post-Covid trading should help to reassure buyers and encourage them to take advantage of the huge opportunities an acquisition can bring.
+One in five manufacturers say they are likely to seek private equity investment in the next five years.
+Valuation expectations have converged more closely between buyers and sellers.
+Another year of post-Covid trading should also help to reassure buyers and encourage them to take advantage of the huge opportunities an acquisition can bring.

 Digital transformation and the green transition remain high on the agenda, with sustainability now playing an integral role in every Industrials deal we see.
 Private equity (PE) still has huge quantities of cash to deploy, and opportunities in the capital markets could well open up.